-Founded in 2010, TNMOT AZTRO features seven dancers including the director (Arien Wilkerson), a movement artist, a two-person technology crew and a collaboration team that is made up of six to ten multidisciplinary artists at any given time (photography, sculpture, installation, poetry, DJ, and beyond); and at times seven or more movement artists / dancers, one of them being.
-The dance collaborators draw from distinct and diverse movement styles and traditions: modern, b boy / breakdancing, ballet, jazz, West African, and more.
+Tnmot Aztro features a collaboration team of six to ten multidisciplinary artists at any given time (photography, sculpture, installation, poetry, DJ, and beyond); and at times seven or more movement artists / dancers, one of them being.
+The dance collaborators draw from distinct and diverse movement styles and traditions: Modern, Bboy/breakdancing, Ballet, Jazz, West African, and more.
 Tnmot Aztro mainly creates performance installations in museums, galleries and site-specific locations.

 Logo Designed in Collaboration With